bengfarrell/rgf-blog/content/blog/2009-03-12-jamaica-travelogue-34-3809.md

 And waited.
 And waited.
 In the meantime, the rows of aging frat boys and their excited wives decided that more alcohol was in order.
 Three of them left and came back triumphantly holding a flat of about 20 Red Stripes.
 The price?  $105.
 I guess the sky's the limit when you're a white boy in need of a drink in Jamaica, though I was a little jealous as I was still dreaming of that margarita.
 By the time we hit the road, the beers were already consumed.
 This was not a good omen.

 My camera started snapping the moment I could see anything more than concrete and fences.
 The first part of the drive goes through Montego Bay and the driver was quick to point out all the resorts, though he was hard to hear over the din of the now drunken passengers.
-On my side--the ocean, palm trees, and lots of greenery.
+On my side—the ocean, palm trees, and lots of greenery.

 ![img_1896-for-blog](http://s3.amazonaws.com/thegourmez-wpmedia/2009/03/img_1896-for-blog-300x200.jpg "img_1896-for-blog")

-On the other side--rundown roadside stands, shacks, and a few suburban dwellings.
+On the other side—rundown roadside stands, shacks, and a few suburban dwellings.

 ![img_1903-for-blog](http://s3.amazonaws.com/thegourmez-wpmedia/2009/03/img_1903-for-blog-300x200.jpg "img_1903-for-blog")